fshowalter/movielog-archive/reviews/suicide-squad-2016.md

 The plot concerns a group of incarcerated super-villains brought together to form a super-powered Delta Force.
 Will Smith plays Deadshot, an assassin who never misses.
 Margot Robbie plays Harley Quinn, a former psychiatrist whose super-power is finding the Joker attractive.
 Viola Davis plays Amanda Waller, the puppet-master who sells the project to the Washington brass.
 The rest of the cast fall somewhere between underwritten and forgettable.

 The team lacks edge.
 Deadshot won't kill women or children.
 Harley's just a brat in love with a psycho.
-This isn't The Dirty Dozen (1976), it's The Bad News Bears (1976).
+The Dirty Dozen (1976), this ain't.

 The only characters packing genuine menace are Waller and The Joker, neither of whom is on the team.